memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 which allows us to access a `mgp.Vertices` object which can be iterated upon.

 Similarly, each `mgp.Vertex` object has `in_edges` and `out_edges` properties
-which allow us to iterate over corresponding `mgp.Edge` objects.
+which allow us to iterate over the corresponding `mgp.Edge` objects.
 The rest of the code logic from the previous snippet is self-explanatory, we simply increase the adequate variables on each traversed vertex or edge.